$39.99

 -

-Defensive Techniques : The tonfa allows you to block and deflect attacks while providing excellent protection for the forearm.
+Defensive techniques: The tonfa allows for blocking and deflecting attacks while offering excellent protection for the forearm.

 -

-Offensive Techniques : Tonfa strikes are multiple, including stick strikes, rotating strikes, and direct strikes from the handle.
+Offensive techniques: Strikes with the tonfa are multiple, including baton strikes, rotational strikes, and direct strikes from the handle.

 -

-Holds and Throws : In addition to attacks, the tonfa can be used to disarm or control an opponent.
+Grapples and throws: In addition to attacks, the tonfa can be used to disarm or control an opponent.

 -